Adobe (NASDAQ:ADBE) Issues Q3 2022 Earnings Guidance

-A number of large investors have recently added to or reduced their stakes in the stock.
-Jaffetilchin Investment Partners LLC lifted its position in Adobe by 2.8% in the first quarter.
-Jaffetilchin Investment Partners LLC now owns 1,271 shares of the software company’s stock valued at $494,000 after purchasing an additional 35 shares during the last quarter.
-Gamco Investors INC. ET AL lifted its position in Adobe by 0.3% in the first quarter.
-Gamco Investors INC. ET AL now owns 14,517 shares of the software company’s stock valued at $6,614,000 after purchasing an additional 41 shares during the last quarter.
-Lumature Wealth Partners LLC lifted its position in Adobe by 2.7% in the first quarter.
-Lumature Wealth Partners LLC now owns 1,627 shares of the software company’s stock valued at $741,000 after purchasing an additional 43 shares during the last quarter.
-Ulland Investment Advisors LLC bought a new stake in Adobe in the fourth quarter valued at approximately $28,000.
-Finally, Plancorp LLC lifted its position in Adobe by 9.4% in the first quarter.
-Plancorp LLC now owns 643 shares of the software company’s stock valued at $293,000 after purchasing an additional 55 shares during the last quarter.
+Several large investors have recently added to or reduced their stakes in the company.
+Jaffetilchin Investment Partners LLC grew its holdings in shares of Adobe by 2.8% during the first quarter.
+Jaffetilchin Investment Partners LLC now owns 1,271 shares of the software company’s stock worth $494,000 after purchasing an additional 35 shares during the last quarter.
+Gamco Investors INC. ET AL boosted its holdings in Adobe by 0.3% in the first quarter.
+Gamco Investors INC. ET AL now owns 14,517 shares of the software company’s stock valued at $6,614,000 after acquiring an additional 41 shares during the last quarter.
+Lumature Wealth Partners LLC boosted its holdings in Adobe by 2.7% in the first quarter.
+Lumature Wealth Partners LLC now owns 1,627 shares of the software company’s stock valued at $741,000 after acquiring an additional 43 shares during the last quarter.
+Plancorp LLC boosted its holdings in Adobe by 9.4% in the first quarter.
+Plancorp LLC now owns 643 shares of the software company’s stock valued at $293,000 after acquiring an additional 55 shares during the last quarter.
+Finally, Wimmer Associates 1 LLC boosted its holdings in Adobe by 0.5% in the first quarter.
+Wimmer Associates 1 LLC now owns 12,290 shares of the software company’s stock valued at $5,600,000 after acquiring an additional 57 shares during the last quarter.
 Institutional investors own 82.54% of the company’s stock.

 Adobe Company Profile (Get Rating)